What is Patient Safety Event Reporting?

 - Surgery or Anesthesia

-As the Other event type accounts for 43.56% of overall events, it’s critical to understand the data and to aggregate similar events wherever possible for learning purposes.
-ADN’s event reporting application also captures data about preventability.
-Strikingly, the analysis revealed that 62.12% of the Other events almost certainly or likely could have been prevented.
+As the “Other” event type accounted for 43.56% of all reported events, it became critical to better understand the data and aggregate similar events wherever possible for learning purposes.
+ADN’s event reporting application captures detailed information on preventability, and the analysis revealed that 62.12% of these “Other” events were almost certainly or likely preventable.

-One of the most noteworthy findings from the ADNPSO analysis was that the mortality rate of incidents categorized as Other was 3 times higher than ALL remaining event types combined.
+One of the most remarkable findings from the patient safety data analysis performed by ADNPSO was that the mortality rate of incidents categorized as “Other” was 3 times higher than ALL remaining event types combined.

-In 2014, ADNPSO conducted an extensive analysis of the catchall Other event type, identifying reporting trends and creating resultant subcategories in ADN’s event reporting application as a means for further segmentation.
-The list of 33 subcategories allows providers to better isolate and understand the types of events that do not fit neatly within the AHRQ Common Formats.
+In 2014, ADNPSO conducted an extensive analysis of the catchall “Other” event type, identifying reporting trends and creating subcategories in its event reporting application for more granular analysis.
+This resulted in the creation of 33 subcategories to allow providers to better isolate and understand incidents that do not fit within the standards of the AHRQ Common Formats.

 Death and the Pareto Principle (80/20 Rule)

-A notable application of this rule can be seen in analyzing events where the Final Harm Level is Death.
-Among all incidents reported to ADNPSO between April 2014 and May 2018, 83.05% of all deaths occurred in 3 event types, specifically Other, Healthcare Associated Infections, and Surgery or Anesthesia.
+A significant application of this principle emerged when ADNPSO analyzed incidents where the Final Harm Level was Death.
+Between April 2014 and May 2018, 83.05% of all deaths reported occurred in just three event types: Other, Healthcare Associated Infections, and Surgery or Anesthesia.

-Focusing on just 21.42% (3 of the 14) subcategories with deaths will likely deliver the highest return, which is always a best practice when deciding where to focus time and energy.
+To delve deeper, ADNPSO further analyzed the “Other” category and found that 81.81% of deaths in this category could be attributed to just three subcategories: Code/Emergency, Unexpected Death, and “Other Other“.
+This suggests that focusing on just 21.42% (3 out of 14) of the subcategories with deaths will likely deliver the highest return on efforts, following best practices for focusing time and energy.
 Identifying areas for improvement using the Pareto Principle can often bring high ROI with just small changes.

 Validating the Trends

-The comparison of the two time frames revealed that Other events remained the most frequently reported type in CY 2018, followed by Medication, Falls, and Surgery/Anesthesia.
-The subcategory analysis revealed no significant changes from the analysis of the first data set.
-The highest reported subcategories were Other, Specimens, Delay in Treatment and Failure to Follow Policy/Order.
+The comparison between the two time frames revealed that “Other” remained the most frequently reported event type in CY 2018, followed by Medication, Falls, and Surgery/Anesthesia.
+The subcategory analysis showed no major shifts from the earlier data set, with the highest reported subcategories continuing to be “Other”, Specimens, Delay in Treatment, and Failure to Follow Policy/Order.

-Also, over 50% of incidents continue to be reported as preventable.
-While the majority of events did not result in harm, the trend of Other events having a 3X higher death rate than all other events held true.
+Furthermore, more than 50% of the incidents were still reported as preventable.
+While most of the events did not result in harm, the trend of “Other” events having a mortality rate 3x higher than all other events remained consistent, underscoring the critical importance of this patient safety data analysis.

-If your team is using the 80/20 Rule to prioritize time and resources, events that are miscategorized and hiding in Other may be skewing your data, meaning you may not actually be focusing on the top priorities.
-Risk Managers should review and appropriately categorize events prior to closing them to produce a more accurate set of priorities.
-ADNPSO also recommends using miscategorizations as an opportunity to educate frontline staff and curb future errors.
+For teams using the Pareto Principle (80/20 Rule) to prioritize time and resources, events that are miscategorized and hidden within the “Other” category may be distorting the data.
+This means that your organization may not be focusing on the highest-priority areas.
+Risk Managers should thoroughly review and appropriately categorize events before closing them to ensure more accurate data prioritization.
+ADNPSO also recommends using these instances of miscategorization as educational opportunities for frontline staff to prevent future errors.

 Key Takeaways and Suggested Action Items

-The goal of ADNPSO’s Other event analysis project was to determine what type of patient safety issues were captured in this catchall category, then use our findings to aggregate similar events for learning purposes, improve future data collection efforts and isolate key issues that should be evaluated at individual organizations.
+The goal of ADNPSO’s analysis of the “Other” event category was to identify the types of patient safety issues captured within this catchall category, aggregate similar events for learning purposes, improve future data collection efforts, and isolate key issues that individual organizations should address.

-- Perhaps the biggest takeaway from this deep dive is the incredible potential hiding in the event type Other, especially considering these could have a mortality rate 3X higher than all remaining event types combined.
+- The most critical insight from this patient safety data analysis is the immense potential within the “Other” event category, particularly given that incidents in this category could have a mortality rate 3X higher than all other event types combined.

-- Patient Safety and Risk Managers should make time to review and recategorize Other events before they are closed and used in analytics reports to ensure your team is focusing on an accurate set of priorities.
+- Patient Safety and Risk Managers should dedicate time to reviewing and recategorizing “Other” events before they are closed and incorporated into analytics reports.
+This ensures the team is focused on the correct priorities.

 Suggested Action Items

-- Stratify your organizational event data by Incidents, Near Misses and Unsafe Conditions and compare to the Iceberg and Whirlwind models.
+- Stratify organizational data by Incidents, Near Misses, and Unsafe Conditions, and compare it to the Iceberg and Whirlwind models for deeper insights.

-- Run an Event Distribution on your organizational data to see if Other ranks among the most reported event types.
-Apply the Pareto Rule to prioritize efforts.
+- Run an Event Distribution analysis to determine whether “Other” ranks among the most reported event types.
+Apply the Pareto Rule to focus on the most impactful areas.

-- Perform deep dives into the catchall Other category, and aggregate like events into subcategories to prioritize emerging topics.
-Evaluate for miscategorizations and mortalities.
+- Conduct deep dives into the “Other” category to aggregate like events into subcategories, prioritize emerging topics, and evaluate for miscategorization and mortality trends.

-- Evaluate Final Harm Distribution for Other events and consider comparing to the Final Harm for all remaining event types combined.
+- Examine Final Harm Distribution for “Other” events and compare it to the Final Harm for all other event types combined.

-- Charter multidisciplinary teams with subject matter experts to address the diverse safety issues submitted within Other.
+- Establish multidisciplinary teams with subject matter experts to address the various safety issues identified within the “Other” category.

-- Communicate deep dive findings and resulting team recommendations to all staff, via multiple avenues.
+- Communicate findings and recommendations from your deep-dive analyses to all staff using multiple communication channels.

-- Utilize improvement tools, such as Rapid Cycle PDSA (Plan-Do-Study-Act) to drive change.
+- Utilize improvement tools, such as Rapid Cycle PDSA (Plan-Do-Study-Act), to implement and sustain meaningful changes.